-Particularly affected by Phytophthora ramorum are larch (larix decidua) and sweet chestnut (castanea sativa) trees, a number of which are present around Wyming Brook and some surrounding areas.
+Particularly affected by Phytophthora ramorum are larch (larix decidua) trees, a number of which are present around Wyming Brook and some surrounding areas.
 Other trees such as rhododendron can be vectors (carriers) but remain unaffected.

 As there is no cure and the disease can rapidly spread, the scientific advice is to remove certain species of tree in an infected area.

-To this end, we expect to receive a Statutory Plant Health Notice requiring removal work to begin.
-This is an official notice and once issued a landowner is required to comply with the order.
+To this end, we have received a Statutory Plant Health Notice requiring removal work to begin.
+This is an official notice and once issued a landowner/manager is required to comply with the order.

 Over time the woodland will naturally regenerate with the readily seeding native tree species such as oak, birch and rowan, which will provide the benefit of a more resilient woodland.
 Additionally, opening up the canopy will allow more light to reach the forest floor which in turn will encourage ground flora and more of a scrub layer to develop.
-Together, these elements will create excellent wildlife habitat.
+Together, these elements should createvaluable wildlife habitat.